 Work-related stress levels are rising.
 So it’s vital that UK employers know what can cause stress at work and how to manage it.
 That’s why we have put together this guide to some of the causes of stress at work.

-By the end of this handy guide, you should have a much clearer idea of what exactly causes employee stress and what you can do as an employer to help.
-We’ve also included some statistics, so that you can see just how big an impact work-related stress can have.
+But what exactly can cause employee stress?
+And what can you do as an employer to help?
+We’ve included some statistics below, so you can see how big an impact work-related stress can have.

-Other workplace mental health statistics go on to reveal that 67% of professionals are experiencing stress at moderate to high levels, and that 1 in 6.8 people (14.7%) experience mental-ill health in the workplace.
+Similar workplace mental health statistics go on to reveal that 67% of professionals are experiencing stress at moderate to high levels.
+Also, 1 in 6.8 people (14.7%) experience mental-ill health in the workplace.

 With these figures in mind, the importance of understanding and reducing stress at work is imperative.
-As business leaders, we need to do what we can to stop this ongoing problem.
+Businesses need to do what we can to stop this ongoing problem.

 Workload

-According to Champion Health’s 2022 report, workload was the number one listed reason for stress at work, with 76% citing workload as a source of negative workplace stress.
+According to Champion Health’s 2023 report, workload was the number one reason for stress at work, with 76% citing workload as a source of workplace stress.

 So it’s clear, managers and employers need to take steps within their organisations to avoid this.
 This could involve anything from hiring extra staff to taking a more strategic approach to project management.